Barzilai-Borwein Diagonal Quasi-Newton Method for Nonconvex Multiobjective Optimization Problems: BB-DQN: Barzilai-Borwein Diagonal Quasi-Newton Method for Nonconvex Multiobjective Optimization Problems

-Under the additional assumption that each objective component is strongly convex and has a Lipschitz-continuous gradient, we further establish that the sequence of iterates generated by Algorithm converges to a Pareto optimal solution at an R-linear rate.
+Under the additional assumption that each objective component is strongly convex and $L$-smooth, we further establish that the sequence of iterates generated by Algorithm converges to a Pareto optimal solution at an R-linear rate.